billyhk/statements/proposal.md

 ## Project Description

-Managing finances for a small business can be a daunting and expensive process.
-This app streamlines the process of generating a balance sheet that presents the financial picture of your enterprise.
+Managing finances for a small business can be daunting and expensive.
+This app streamlines the process of generating a balance sheet, which presents the financial picture of your enterprise.

 ## Wireframes
 ![Home Page](/readme-images/png/home-page-wireframe-png.png)